The Horse Flies: Side projects and other collaborations

 In 2000, 2004, and 2010, Hyman and Stearns toured with Natalie Merchant and performed on Merchant's The House Carpenter's Daughter and Leave Your Sleep albums.
 The House Carpenter's Daughter features Claus's song, "Sally Ann".

-Ithaca-based Hyman, Claus, Hansen, and Olsa also play in A Boy With A Fish.
+Ithaca-based Hyman, Claus, Hansen, and Olsa played in the indie rock band, Boy With A Fish 2004-2013 (www.boywithafish).

+Hyman and Claus also create music for film j2filmmusic.com, having done two feature films initially with The Horse Flies ("Where the Rivers Flow North," 1993, and "Stranger in the Kingdom," 1999), and since then working on over 25 features or documentaries.

 Stearns has released albums titled Solo, on which he plays banjo, tenor guitar and sings in his back yard, and Missing (2011).
 He has also released "Tractor Beam" and "Nowhere in Time" with Rosie Newton as Richie and Rosie.
 Missing was recorded in large part with the Evil City String Band, with whom Sterns regularly plays.

 Boston-based Masuko is an active performer, dance accompanist, clinician, and teacher, who frequently collaborates with the vocal ensemble Tapestry, the Zamir Chorale of Boston, Le Bon Vent, and Claire Ritter, among others).
 His newest project, Telltale Crossing, will release their debut album, featuring performances by Stearns and Peter Dodge, in 2019.